Horrih/paclare/README.md

 You may also suffer from fragmented configuration : apt, flatpak, pip, it's difficult to have a one size fits all solution.

-Paclare aims to solve these issues.
+Paclare, contraction of Package deClare, aims to solve these issues.

 ### A config file to rule them all